Hypertension, also called high blood pressure, occurs when the force of the blood flow inside the arteries is elevated.

 - Heart disease

 - Dull headaches

 High blood pressure is very common and uncontrolled, it can be deadly.
 In some people, it can be controlled by a diet rich in fruits and vegetables, but low in salt, red meat, fat, sweets and sugared drinks.
 In some people, hypertension can be caused by kidney problems, defects in blood vessels, certain medications, adrenal gland tumors or certain illegal drugs.

 Risk of high blood pressure

 Hypertension is more common among older people, smokers, African Americans and people who are overweight.
 It tends to run in families and is made worse by stress, alcohol and being sedentary.

 Untreated high blood pressure can damage several of the body’s organs, which could cause headache.

-Headaches and high pressure
+Hypertension headaches and high pressure